The Best Electric Kettle

-If you’re looking for a high-end, temperature-variable kettle for brewing myriad teas, you’ll want to grab the Cuisinart CPK-17 for just over $90.
-It has a winning combination of speed, accuracy and ease of use.
+If you’re looking for a high-end, temperature-variable kettle for brewing myriad teas or being more precise with your pourover coffee, you’ll want to grab the Cuisinart CPK-17 for about $85.
+It has a winning combination of speed, accuracy, and ease of use.

 Tea is a bit more complex than most people think.
 All true tea comes from just one plant: Camellia sinensis.
 The leaves of this plant are heated and dried at specific points in order to produce white, green, oolong and black teas.
 The so called “herbal teas” and drinks like rooibos and yerba mate are not actually tea, but better described as “infusions” (or sometimes tisanes).